 The basic principle is that the council member is not to participate in any part of the meeting dealing with the matter (section 5.67).
 They must be absent from any deliberations.
 If the council member has such an interest, in accordance with section

 5.65, they must disclose this interest in writing to the CEO before the meeting or immediately before the matter is discussed.

 If it is the CEO who has the interest due to receipt of a gift, they are not to provide advice to council or prepare reports for council, either directly or indirectly (section 5.71A).

 Councillor Sandy receives a $450 watch for her birthday from her friend, Sally.
 As Councillor Sandy did not receive the gift in her capacity as a council member, the gift does not need to be disclosed or entered in the gift register.

-To assist council members and CEOs with understanding how the interests relating to gifts operates, refer to Figure 3.
+members and CEOs with understanding how the interests relating to gifts operates, refer to figure 3.

-The decisions and the council’s reasons for making that decision must be recorded in the minutes of the meeting.
+The decisions to permit participation and the council’s reasons for making that decision must be recorded in the minutes of the meeting.

 For an interest created by a gift(s) over $1000 in a twelve-month period, only the Minister can make a decision to allow participation or the provision of advice or a report.

 The Minister can only decide to allow a council member to participate if: